 With everything in order as far as your business and personal finances are concerned, you’re in a good position to put forward a solid application.

 The method of application will differ depending on your business structure (i.e. how you register your business), but there is a list of documents most lenders will ask for regardless.

 - Identification: A photo ID such as a passport or driving licence that includes your current personal address

 - Proof of address: A paper utility bill, council tax bill or bank or credit card statement that matches the address on your ID

-- A completed SA302 form: The SA302 form shows your tax breakdown and evidence of earnings from your most recent Self Assessment tax return.
+- A completed SA302 form: The SA302 form shows your tax year overview and breakdown as well as evidence of earnings from your most recent Self Assessment tax return.
 This is used to prove up to four years of earnings, though most lenders will only ask for two or three years.
 Depending on the lender, you may be able to provide SA302s that you’ve printed off yourself or require an official covering letter from HMRC.
 The SA302 form can be printed from your HMRC account.

 - Log in to HMRC and go to Self Assessment

 - Click on Get your SA302 tax calculation and click on Print to print off the form